Eddie-DZR/Decentralizer/TRADEMARK.md

 # Trademark

-“Decentralizer” and the Decentralizer logo are marks used by the Decentralizer project (decentralizer.org) and are free to use worldwide for open-source Bitcoin hardware and software.
+“Decentralizer” and the Decentralizer logo are project marks of the Decentralizer project (decentralizer.org) and are free to use worldwide for open-source Bitcoin hardware and software.

-Please use the name and logo in a way that honors the identity, spirit, and vision behind this work.
+Use the name and logo with clear attribution to the original project and in a way that honors the identity, spirit, and vision behind this work.

 <img width="512" height="128" alt="decentralizer" src="https://github.com/user-attachments/assets/27139bd2-452f-4bf4-b895-9c6d26a5c7fa" />